 A student may be admitted to the Graduate College with either full graduate standing or with limited status, as a degree-seeking student or as a non-degree student.
 The admission status is stated in the Notice of Admission letter.
 Students must have full graduate standing and be degree-seeking in order to be awarded a graduate degree.

-- 1. Limited Status - 2.
-Non-degree Status
+- 1. Limited Status

+- 2. Non-degree Status

+- 3. Leave of Absence

+- 4. Re-Entry

 1. Limited Status: